FallerS/FallerS.github.io/_posts/2021-01-14-first_post.md

 ### Sharpe Ratio
 Calculates the sharpe ratio on an annual basis.
-Unrealistic assumption to have the same riskfree rate for the complete time horizon but we are starting small :)
+Some unrealistic assumption like having the same riskfree rate for the complete time horizon but we are starting small :)

 ```python
 def sharpe_ratio(r, riskfree_rate, periods_per_year):